 - Gender (e.g. Male vs. Female guests)

-With these criteria in mind, you can adjust your invitations to be far more convincing.
-When your guests feel like the parties that you are inviting them fit their tastes, they will be more likely to join.
+With audience segementation in mind, you can adjust your invitations to be far more convincing.

 Avoid Spamming Your Contacts

-Once you have segmented your audiences, you have no good reason to spam all of your contacts with invites to every party.
+Once you have segmented your audiences, there is no good reason to spam all of your contacts with invites to every party.
 If you do, many will start to ignore your messages.

-Along with your conscious efforts to match the right parties to the right people, these tools will help to prevent any unwelcome spammy behaviors that could turn your guests off to you.
+Along with your conscious efforts, these tools will help to prevent any unwelcome spammy behaviors.

 Choose Your Venues Wisely